18F/handbook/_pages/how-we-work/procurements-over-10000.md

 If you have a modification that needs to be made to your contract please fill out this [contract modification form](https://docs.google.com/forms/d/e/1FAIpQLSem56QHnAqOiUYlGltNIFugRtWn_QAA43L_LGF0-jK3p5Q-kw/viewform) as soon as you know the modification is necessary and your CO will contact you right away.

+## 9. Contractor Performance Assessment Report (CPARS)

+For contracts over the simplified acquisition threshold (currently $250,000), the government is obligated to evaluate contractor performance.
+This evaluation will happen at the end of each Period of Performance (PoP), after the work under that PoP has been completed.
+The CO will initiate the CPARS form and route it to you to evaluate the work of your contractor.
+Performance information should be entered directly into the CPARS, also the Governmentwide evaluation reporting tool.
+Instructions for submitting evaluations into CPARS are available at http://www.cpars.gov/.
+After you submit the evaluation, it will go to your contractor POC for review.
+The evaluations are automatically finalized after 14 days, including any comments the contractor add to the review.
+This may sound overwhelming, but kindly note that your CO will guide you through the entire process.
+Please contact your CO if you have any questions.

+## 10. Contract Close Out

+After all work under a contract has been delivered, it is time to close out the contract.
+To initiate the contract closeout process, your CO will ask you for a final report of the services and/or products received and the contractor’s final invoice.
+The CO will also confirm with the OCFO that all payment has been made to the contractor.
+Generally, a contract will be considered complete after the CO receives this information and your CO prepares a contract completion statement.
+After your CO marks the contract closed in the contract writing system, the contract is officially closed and you are finished!

 ## Still have questions?

 Ask in Slack: [#tts-oa-internalbuy](https://gsa-tts.slack.com/messages/tts-oa-internalbuy/)